-Voice Your Choice, a program of Nexus Montgomery, is a community-based program led by JSSA that promotes advance care planning through training, education, and public awareness.
+Voice Your Choice, a program of Nexus Montgomery, is a community-based initiative that promotes advance care planning through education and public awareness.

 Gives you a say in your care

 Helps health care providers know what you want

 Advance care planning is the process of identifying and documenting your health care wishes and values if you are unable to speak for yourself due to a serious illness or an emergency.

 Advance care planning includes identifying and writing down your health care wishes and values, selecting a health care decision maker (called a health care agent or a health care proxy) to speak for you and represent your wishes if you are unable to speak for yourself, and sharing your wishes with those who matter most and your health care providers.

 Advance care planning gives you the opportunity to understand your health care options, communicate your wishes and values, and make sure they are known.
 Without advance care planning, loved ones and health care providers may make decisions that don’t reflect your values and you could receive unwanted treatment or not receive the health care you want.

 An important part of advance care planning is identifying someone who knows you, understands your health care wishes, and can share them with your medical providers if you are unable to speak for yourself.
 This person is called a health care agent.